-Whale Dies 3 Months After Move From Canada To Connecticut
+Whale dies 3 months after move from Canada to Connecticut

-MYSTIC, Conn.: One of five beluga whales acquired from an aquarium in Canada after a legal fight with animal rights activists has died at its new home in Connecticut.
+MYSTIC, Conn.
+(AP) — One of five beluga whales acquired from an aquarium in Canada after a legal fight with animal rights activists has died at its new home in Connecticut.

 The whale arrived in May with four others from Marineland in Niagara Falls, Ontario, after a lengthy battle to obtain permits from both the United States and Canada.